For Appointments: (407) 650-7715

 - Surgery — Surgery is rarely performed to treat most neuromuscular disorders.
 In some cases, a surgical procedure can improve your child’s comfort by addressing a problem that’s associated with the disorder — by reducing pain, increasing flexibility or repairing damaged tissue.

 - Diet — Our nutritionist may suggest foods that are high in helpful nutrients or low in harmful ones.
-Our KidsTRACK office can show you how to find and prepare foods that give your child a nutritional advantage.

 We believe that one of the best ways to advance medicine to benefit children is through collaboration.
 We work closely with physicians in the community to triage their cases, offer expert diagnostics, and help to send patients to the right place for treatment.